 When all else fails, try to find something unusual.
 In every city, there’s a wealth of attractions that can give you a mass of emotions and therefore plenty of striking images.
 Consider, for instance, going to Japan this spring to catch the sakura season.
 These iconic trees draw the attention of photographers from all over the globe.

 Alternatively, look for local urban photoshoots or photo walks.
-These are an excellent opportunity to find new friends, catch some cool shots, and share your experience.
+These are excellent opportunities to find new friends, catch some cool shots, and share your experience.
+Also, look for people and try to photograph hands and new faces.

 Photo by Ev Tchebotarev